 Non Banking Finance Company Registration in Chennai

-• NBFC should get a registration from the Reserve bank of India to carry on the business.
+• RBI Registration: NBFCs need to obtain NBFC registration in Chennai also from the Reserve Bank of India (RBI) to conduct business.

-• NBFC cannot offer higher interest rates, gifts, incentives and any other additional benefits to the depositors.
+• Benefits: They can't offer higher interest rates, gifts, incentives, or additional benefits to depositors.

-• The deposits with NBFCs are not insured
+• Deposit Insurance: Deposits with NBFCs are not insured.

-• The repayment of deposits by NBFC is not guaranteed by RBI
+• RBI Guarantee: Repayment of deposits by NBFCs is not guaranteed by the RBI.

 Proposed director & Shareholder - Indian Citizen: